do-/node-csv-events/README.md

 # Limitations
 ## Line Breaks
-`CSVEventEmitter` and `CSVReader` recognize both:
+`CSVEventEmitter` always recognizes both:
 * `CRLF` (`'\r\n'`, RFC 4180, Windows style) and
 * `LF`  (`'\n'`, UNIX style)
-as line breaks without any explicit option setting.
+as line breaks without explicit option setting.

-There is no way to apply `CSVEventEmitter` / `CSVReader` directly to texts generated with MacOS pre-X, Commodore, Amiga etc. neither any plans to implement such compatibility features.
+There is no way to apply `CSVEventEmitter` directly to texts generated with MacOS pre-X, Commodore, Amiga etc. neither any plans to implement such compatibility features.

 ## CSV Validity
-`csv-events` don't make any attempt to restore data from broken CSV source.
+`CSVEventEmitter` doesn't make any attempt to restore data from broken CSV source.
 So, a single unbalanced double quote will make all the rest of file lost.

+The best `CSVEventEmitter` can do in such case is not to waste too much memory keeping its internal buffer not bigger than `maxLength` characters.

 The best `csv-events` can do in such case is not to waste too much memory keeping its internal buffer not bigger than `maxLength` characters.